Evaluators¶

 Template Variables: The following variables are available to be used in the LLM prompt.

-{input.content}: The human message content{output.content}: The expected AI response content{generated_response}: The generated response from your chatbot (if generation enabled){context.[parameter]}: Access any context variables, e.g.,{context.topic}{full_history}: Complete conversation history as formatted text
+{input.content}: The human message content{output.content}: The dataset message's AI response content.
+This may be an expected/reference answer (for manually created datasets) or the actual AI response (for session-cloned datasets).{generated_response}: The generated response from your chatbot (if generation enabled){context.[parameter]}: Access any context variables, e.g.,{context.topic}{full_history}: Complete conversation history as formatted text

 Output Schema¶